 In case one were needed, the new Kia Cee’d makes a neat barometer for the current buoyancy of the Kia brand.
 Unlike its predecessors, which were all specifically aimed at undercutting the opposition, the latest model wears a sufficiently large sticker price to be considered towards the top of an incredibly competitive class - and yet the manufacturer expects to sell more of them than ever before.

 Looking at the car it’s not hard to share this optimism.
-Like many of its recently launched siblings, the Cee’d is remarkably stylish; more so than the Hyundai i30 that it shares a platform with and arguably more than most of the models against which it competes.
+Like many of its recently launched siblings, the Cee’d is remarkably stylish; more so than the Hyundai i30, even after its recent facelift, that it shares a platform with and arguably more than most of the models against which it competes.

 It’s a similar story inside.
 There’s not a sliver of fake wood to be found in the top-of-the-range models, just a respectable selection of soft leathers, chrome fillets, soft textures and classy TFT dials.
 Lesser trim levels - the range is numbered 1 to 4 in ascending price order - don’t have quite as much pizzaz, but there’s no question that the Cee'd has the quality, and, thanks to a unusually long wheelbase, the spaciousness, required to contest a segment dominated by household names.

 Were it confined to the showroom, the car might even stand a fair chance of knocking a few well-feathered birds off their perch, but Kia’s hatchback is not quite as accomplished out on the road.
-With two petrol engines and two diesels on offer - divided into a 1.4 and 1.6-litre units on both sides of the fuel divide, and ranging from 89bhp to 133bhp - the Cee’d would appear to have the bases covered, but all save the range-topping oil burner are hindered by meagre performance.
+With five petrol engines and two diesels on offer - divided into a 1.4 and 1.6-litre units on both sides of the fuel divide, and ranging from 89bhp to 133bhp - the Cee’d would appear to have the bases covered, but all save the range-topping oil burner are hindered by meagre performance.
+The remaining three petrol units are all turbocharged starting with a 98bhp 1.0-litre unit, followed by an 118bhp verson of the same engine and topped by an 201bhp 1.6-litre T-GDi.

 Engine selection aside, the Cee’d suffers from other dynamic issues.
 Its chassis, while featuring desirable components such as a multi-link rear suspension, has not been tuned to function with the finesse of some of its European rivals.
 With the 17-inch wheels (standard in higher spec models) the ride quality is sadly mediocre.
 The cheaper 16-inch alternatives help to bolster basic compliance, but the weight-ladened, linear steering remains, too often feeling like a rudder held on hard tack against the current.

-Our initial experiences of the SW around Slovakian roads near Kia's plant in Zilina suggested a slightly more resolved ride than the hatch, along with nicely weighted steering.
+Our initial experiences of the SW suggested a slightly more resolved ride than the hatch, along with nicely weighted steering.

-Six-speed manual gearboxes are standard across the range, with a six-speed automatics available as an option.
+Six-speed manual gearboxes are standard across the range, with a recently added seven-speed dual-clutch automatic available as an option.
 The manual is stick and nice to use, while the auto is rather stodgy and unresponsive.
 Better is the DCT dual clutch 'box which is offered only on 1.6-litre petrol models.
 While it shifts quickly and cleanly, it is best in manual mode.
 By hanging on to gears for too long during fast driving and increasing both emissions and fuel consumption, it falls short of the expected standard.

 Beneath it all it’s secure, grippy and stable, but the Cee’d never engages like a Focus or Golf.
 It is quiet, comfortable enough (on the right wheels), roomy, frugal and practical too, but, like its Hyundai cousin, these virtues are only sufficient to take it so far in the class war.